Brett Favre joins Trump for a round of golf at the president’s New Jersey club

 “I suppose he has helped his cause tremendously and is deserving of much praise and respect,” Favre said.
 “Because it’s not easy for a guy his age, black or white, Hispanic, whatever, to stop something that you’ve always dreamed of doing and put it on hold — maybe forever — for something that you believe in.”

-He went on to compare Kaepernick to Pat Tillman, who, after the 9/11 attacks, ended his four-year NFL career to join the Army and become a Ranger.
-He was killed in action in 2004 in Afghanistan
+He went on to compare Kaepernick to Pat Tillman, who ended his four-year NFL career to join the Army and become a Ranger after the 9/11 attacks.
+He was killed in action in 2004 in Afghanistan.

 “I can only think of, right off the top of my head, Pat Tillman’s another guy who did something similar, and we regard him as a hero,” Favre said.
 “So I’d assume that hero status will be stamped with Kaepernick as well.”